 For a single project location, Phragmites management often requires several permissions from a variety of agencies.
-Site-specific authorizations may be required such as access permits for federal and provincial lands (e.g. Canada Wildlife Act, Public Lands Act, Provincial Parks and Conservations Reserve Act), exemptions from municipal by-laws, and written permissions from individual private landowners.
+Site-specific authorizations may be required such as access permits for federal and provincial lands (e.g. Canada Wildlife Act, Public Lands Act, Provincial Parks and Conservation Reserves Act), exemptions from municipal by-laws, and written permissions from individual private landowners.
 Working in sensitive habitats may require further authorizations from several agencies under federal (e.g. Fisheries Act, Species At Risk Act and Migratory Birds Convention Act) and provincial (e.g. Endangered Species Act, 2007) legislation.
+Pro-active engagement with First Nations and Indigenous communities, and the community as a whole, is an important process complimentary to seeking government authorizations.
+Large-scale initiatives, and some authorizations, may trigger a formal Duty to Consult with Indigenous communities.

-Where herbicides are used as part of control efforts, authorizations under the Pesticides Act such as Extermination permits from MECP for aquatic herbicide application and a Letter of Opinion regarding the Natural Resources Exception and MNRF may be required for certain terrestrial herbicide applications.
+Where herbicides are used as part of control efforts, authorizations under the Pesticides Act may be necessary.
+This includes extermination permits from MECP for aquatic herbicide application as well as a Letter of Opinion regarding the Natural Resources Exception and MNDMNRF may be required for certain terrestrial herbicide applications.
 Permits may be subject to conditions such as public notification and monitoring that further impact control programs.
-Practitioners report that delays in receiving authorizations can cause substantial challenges in implementing projects and introduces uncertainty to project delivery.
-Licenced exterminators are required for all herbicide applications in Ontario, and four different types of licences (Landscape, Forestry, Industrial, Aquatic) are required to manage Phragmites across the suite of sites where it occurs.
+Practitioners reported that delays in receiving authorizations can cause substantial challenges in implementing projects and introduces uncertainty to project delivery.
+Licenced exterminators are required for all herbicide applications in Ontario, and four license types exist (Landscape, Forestry, Industrial, Aquatic) where multiple licenses may be required to manage Phragmites depending on the classification of the sites where it occurs.
 Streamlining and modernizing authorization processes, while maintaining important precautions, would significantly improve invasive plant management in Ontario.